brettski/ipwatch/readme.md

 - [nedb](https://www.npmjs.com/package/nedb) & [nedb-promise](https://www.npmjs.com/package/nedb-promise)
 - [postmark](https://postmarkapp.com), [node client lib](https://www.npmjs.com/package/postmark)

 Get off sendgrid, use [Postmark](https://postmarkapp.com), they are so much better.
-Yeah, more of a hasstle to get started with, but to me that's worth it as it keeps the bad players off their service.
+Yeah, more of a hassle to get started with, but to me that's worth it as it keeps the bad players off their service.

+## Installation

+In a nutshell it's all manual.
+A little embarrassing seeing that I have spent much of my career automating all the things.